bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 That has nothing to do with what you've seen before.
 You're basically just giving two versions of the same block that you know think is the same block because it only remembers the hash and it's not.
-So that bug has been fixed by simply not storing the block if it's invalid.
+So that bug has been fixed by simply not storing the block if it's invalid, so...

 Speaker 0: 00:39:53

-So-
 No, hang on.

+Speaker 1: 00:39:54

 Okay.

+Speaker 0: 00:39:54

 I have a question.
 I still have one question.

+Speaker 1: 00:39:58

 All right.

+Speaker 0: 00:39:59

 You and I are both running a node, okay?

+Speaker 1: 00:40:02

 Yeah.

+Speaker 0: 00:40:03

-Now some Joker sends us a transaction, sends us a block that has this 164 byte transaction in it.
+Now some joker sends us a transaction, sends us a block that has this one 64 byte transaction in it.
-Why would my nodes look at this like 232 byte transactions while your node is looking at it like a 164 byte transaction.
+Why would my nodes look at this like two 32 byte transactions while your node is looking at it like a one 64 byte transaction.

 Speaker 1: 00:40:21